On the Self Image

 The rest of the people need to live with what they have.
 And so, with what I have, it is possible to develop and be connected in such as way that a person feels himself living a full life.

-When we feels like this, we do everything we do in the best way we are able.
+When we feel like this, we do everything we do in the best way we are able.
 This gives him complete satisfaction.
 In other words, he begins to live a full life.
 For this, it is important for all four of these groups of action to be connected, one with the other, at special levels for each action.

 The undisturbed self